-Wireless technology as become so popular in recent years that almost everyone is using it, whether it's for home, office, business, D-Link has a wireless solution for it.
+Wireless technology as become so popular and is becoming more and more widely used.
+As a result, whether it's for home, office, or business, D-Link has a wireless solution for it.

 Home

 - Gives everyone at home broadband access

 - Surf the web, check email, instant message, etc.

 - Gets rid of the cables around the house

 - Simple and easy to use